hammondeggs/logue_RandomLFOTutorial/README.md

 Why a 'fixed' pre-calculated table?
 Well for the same reason this demo is all "straight C" (no C++ is actually required to make oscillators and effects) - for simplicities sake for beginners to start to be able to create their own effects.
 And for practical purposes, this works well enough.

 This demo uses a 'chamberlin' style filter as described in the book "Musical Applications For Microprocessors", by Hal Chamberlin.
 A definite must read once you've got the handle of getting the SDK to make some noise!
 Personally I find these filters not only extremely efficient (the math is fairly simple - compare with the actual biquad implementation!).
-A very good writeup of this filter is currently available here.
+A very good writeup of this filter is currently available [here]( https://www.earlevel.com/main/2003/03/02/the-digital-state-variable-filter/)

 I should probably note here, that as there currently is no actual "documentation" provided by KORG, most if not all of this is me "figuring this out".
 It is entirely possible, if not likely, that some of this is actually wrong, or interpreted incorrectly.
 Proceed at your own peril!
 Getting Started

-First, you must be able to build the demos provided by KORG.
-I'm not about to copy the entire SDK over at this time, but if you have installed the SDK on your system and can build the "waves" oscillator, or the 'biquad' modfx test, then you should be good to go.
+First, you must be able to build the demos provided by KORG, and be familiar with how to install them.
+There are some videos on YouTube etc. to help you get to this point.
+And, I'm not about to copy the entire SDK over at this time, but if you have installed the SDK on your system and can build the "waves" oscillator, or the 'biquad' modfx test, then you should be good to go.

 Please note, this was built on a minilogue-centric system, as I do not own a prologue.
 So my plugins are generally built in the platform/minilouge-xd/..... folders.

 First, create a new directory in the SDK modfx\tests (e.g. logue-sdk\platform\minilogue-xd\modfx\tests\) folder called "RandomDemo".
 Into this folder copy the source contents (the files : makefile, makefilePrologue, project.mk, manifest.json, randomDemo.c and the randomtable.h files).
 The demos provided by KORG place the source in the \src folder, however I myself like to have the source files in the project folders themselves, this ultimately can be entirely up to you.
 The demos provided by KORG place the source in the \src folder, however I myself like to have the source files in the project folders themselves, this ultimately can be entirely up to you.